wangshengjia/wangshengjia.github.io/_posts/2016-01-23-swift-method-dispatch-with-protocol-extension-protocol-extension-and-subclass.md

 comments: true
 ---

-The protocol extension introduced in Swift 2.0 is certainly a powerful tool, meanwhile things are also becoming more complex. __Alexandros Salazar__ have wrote a post ["The Ghost of Swift Bugs Future"](http://nomothetis.svbtle.com/the-ghost-of-swift-bugs-future) to discuss it.
+The protocol extension introduced in Swift 2.0 is certainly a powerful tool, meanwhile things are also becoming more complex. __Alexandros Salazar__ has wrote a post ["The Ghost of Swift Bugs Future"](http://nomothetis.svbtle.com/the-ghost-of-swift-bugs-future) to discuss it.
 There is also a [Flow Diagram](https://d262ilb51hltx0.cloudfront.net/max/1600/1*SIcSsfmBCp4tNzLxGJAbdw.png) made by [Omar Abdelhafith](https://medium.com/@NSomar) which showing how the methods dispatch works in Swift.

 In this post, I try to discover a little bit more in case there is an extension or a subclass.

+**Tested with Swift 2.1 & Xcode 7.2**

 First of all, let's replay the conclusion of Alexandros.